0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Nathan Touati - Sandwich Attacks From Reset Password to Account Takeover.md

 ![rw-book-cover](https://appsec-labs.com/wp-content/uploads/2024/12/sandwich.png)

-## Highlights

-# Time-based vs. Random: Unique Doesn’t Mean Secure
+## Time-based vs. Random: Unique Doesn’t Mean Secure

 “unique” isn’t always the same as “unpredictable.”
 If the token generation relies on something like the server’s clock rather than randomness, a clever attacker could guess the victim’s reset link and hijack their account.
 This sneaky tactic is known as a Sandwich Attack.